 Low-Carb Stuffed Mushrooms with Olives and Feta

 Stuffed mushrooms are a winner for parties and game-day food, and these Low-Carb Stuffed Mushrooms with Olives and Feta are so delicious and easy to make!
-Use the Diet-Type Index to find more low-carb recipes like this one!
+Use Appetizers to find more low-carb recipes like this one!

 I don’t have to remind you there’s a big football game this weekend, do I?
 And if you’re looking for low-carb Super Bowl food, there are a lot of options here, including Amazing Low-Carb Chili Recipes, Low-Carb Meatballs, and my big collection of 50+ Low-Carb and Gluten-Free Super Bowl Appetizers Recipes.
 But you can never have too many delicious low-carb appetizers, right?
 So recently when I saw some perfectly-sized mushrooms at the market I decided to update this recipe for Low-Carb Stuffed Mushrooms with Olives and Feta.